-GUL is a low priced life insurance policy that lasts until age 90, 95, 100, 110 and 121.
+Guaranteed universal life insurance is a low priced permanent policy, with a flexible death benefit period that can be tailored to last until age 90, 95, 100, 110 and 121.
 It is best described as a term/whole life hybrid.
 This type of life insurance will build minimum cash value and the coverage ends at the age specified.

 The GUL policy to 121 builds some cash value and is worth the face amount of the death benefit at age 121.
 The other options to age 90, 95, and 100 end at those respective ages and there is nothing left.
 Therefore, plan accordingly.

 A policy to 121 is the only “sure” bet when it comes to a Guaranteed Universal Life policy.
 And no medical exam guaranteed universal life insurance policies are available.
 A no medical exam policy approval is fast with some approvals in 15 minutes.
 See, Life Insurance: Exam vs. No Exam